 Zha jiang mian (炸酱面) literally translates to ‘fried sauce noodles’.
 It’s minced pork cooked in a thick bean sauce, a dish that was very common in lower-middle income families since pork was a cheaper meat than chicken or beef.
 Such is the beauty of evolution in cuisine.
 So many famous Asian recipes are of similar origin in which dishes you now see in fancy restaurants stem from years of necessity and struggle.
 With the rise of modern Asian restaurants, some say that Asian cuisine has become overpriced.
 I find pride in this progression in a ‘we made it!’ sense, who’s to say Chinese food should be cheaper than French cuisine?
 How do you distinguish fine dining by the value of culture when the cost of ingredients are virtually the same?

 Anyway.
-A salty, savory and slightly sweet meat sauce smothering fresh noodles (like that alliteration?), balanced with refreshing cool cucumbers and other veggies.
+A salty, savory and slightly sweet meat sauce smothering fresh noodles, balanced with refreshing cool cucumbers and other veggies.
 This was also my first time making noodles from scratch.
 As much as I love cooking I am TERRIFIED of all things dough-based, so I am trying to get out of my comfort zone and do more of that.
 I don’t even own a rolling pin so I’m not even going to consider posting a recipe for it until I’ve perfected it.
 Pre-made noodles are still great!

 Tips to noodle success